 Now, don’t get us wrong.
-User adoption, or the level users embrace and apply a system that solves a specific need, and the effort it takes to support a business in using a new solution is no small feat.
+User adoption, or the level that users embrace and apply a system that solves a specific need, and the effort it takes to support a business in using a new solution is no small feat.
 It absolutely deserves a leader’s attention!
 But we’re thinking that over half of the week dedicated to these initiatives is a little much.
-Mostly, because we believe that with the right user adoption strategy, leaders and their teams can more efficiently and successfully implement new solutions and improve their organizations.
+Mostly because we believe that with the right user adoption strategy, leaders and their teams can more efficiently and successfully implement new solutions and improve their organizations.

-In our recent guide, How to Successfully Launch New Technology and Increase User Adoption, we pulled together some eye-opening stats related to user adoption and laid out a few best practices to help your team make the most of your new solution and succeed together.
+In our guide, How to Successfully Launch New Technology and Increase User Adoption, we pulled together some eye-opening stats related to user adoption and laid out a few best practices to help your team make the most of your new solution and succeed together.

 These are some of our favorite tips to help get you started on implementing new technology and increasing your organization’s user adoption.

-1) Make the Launch a Splash
+1) Make the launch a splash

 User adoption strategies involve things like training programs, communication plans, and timelines (we’ll get to these in just a second) that often involve a few different departments.
-It’s an exciting effort, and the results should save the company time and bring in more business.
+It’s an exciting effort and the results should save the company time and bring in more business.
 That’s something to celebrate!

 Make the launch of a new solution and the user adoption strategy an event to look forward to by planning a happy hour or a kick-off party and invite anyone who will be involved in supporting the new solution.
 Order some food, turn up some music, and start the new project on a fun, collaborative note.

-2) Get Cozy with Automation
+2) Get cozy with automation

 All these things are human-led efforts.
 But many of them can be made better with the help of automation at your side.
 Imagine using automation to set up self-guided training modules that include email reminders and a tracker that notifies users of their progress.
 Or automated dashboards that track and measure success metrics throughout the process.
 Automation is key to helping leaders reduce the time they’re spending on user adoption without sacrificing quality and progress.

-As amazing as 100% user adoption sounds — the idea that your entire team understands the need for the new solution, supports the new solution, and has committed to the necessary training and utilization of the technology — it’s rare.
+As amazing as 100% user adoption sounds — the idea that your entire team understands the need for the new solution, supports it, and has committed to the necessary training and utilization of the technology — it’s rare.
 And so is the dreaded 0% adoption scenario where there’s no understanding or interaction with the new solution.
 The truth is user adoption strategies come with a few challenges and big wins.
 The important thing is to establish what those will be for your unique needs.

-4) Secure Executive Buy-In from the Very Beginning
+4) Secure executive buy-in from the very beginning